-The six-week after-school workshop series, The Sound of Social Change: How Music Integrates Society is an interactive language arts, music and theater appreciation program facilitated by professional teaching artists and guest speakers.
+The six-week after-school workshop series, Journey to the Past: Music, Memory and Identity is an interactive language arts, music and theater appreciation program facilitated by professional teaching artists and guest speakers.

 Students can expect to:

 - Study the themes, music, and background of Anastasia